Classics of Science Fiction

-Each of our three is famous in a different way.
+Each of the three is famous in a different way.
 Each may be more interesting now than when first published.
 Have you read them?
 Have you re-read them?